-Digitalization is often referred to as the fourth Industrial revolution, or Industry 4.0.
-While digital transformation has come quickly to certain industries, including consumer products, finance, and banking, manufacturing has been slower to adapt the innovations that come with digitalization.
+Digitalization is often referred to as the fourth industrial revolution, or Industry 4.0.
+While digital transformation has come quickly to certain industries, including consumer products, finance, and banking, manufacturing has been slower to adopt the innovations that come with digitalization.

-Companies that embrace the opportunities of digital transformation have the chance to rewrite the playbook within their industry.
+Companies that embrace the opportunities of digital transformation and information technology have the chance to rewrite the playbook within their industry.
 Digital transformation opens up significant possibilities around business models, business processes, and the work itself.
 Below is the modern manufacturer’s guide to digital technology.

 Why digital matters